apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/service-authentication.md

 The first part is a new OSGi Service `ServiceUserMapper`.
-The `ServiceUserMapper` service allows for mapping *Service IDs* comprised of the *Service Names* defined by the providing bundles and optional *Subservice Name* to ResourceResolver and/or JCR Repository user IDs.
+The `ServiceUserMapper` service allows for mapping *Service IDs* comprised of the *Service Names* defined by the providing bundles and optional *Subservice Name* to ResourceResolver and/or JCR Repository user IDs or principals ([SLING-6939](https://issues.apache.org/jira/browse/SLING-6963)).
 This mapping is configurable such that system administrators are in full control of assigning users to services.

 The `ServiceUserMapper` defines the following API: